 Chris is Reader / Associate Professor of Health Psychology at Warwick Medical School.
 His research interests centre on the design, conduct and analysis of randomised controlled trials and systematic reviews of health behaviour interventions, such as those promoting smoking cessation, physical activity and healthy eating.
 Chris receives research funding from a range of sources, including the ESRC, NIHR, HTA, Diabetes UK and The King's Fund.
-He is a Chartered Health Psychologist and Public Health clinical sub-lead for the National Clinical Research Network.

 Systematic reviews of social, psychological and behavioural interventions for clinical conditions